shariq1989/cookbook/content/recipe/Crispy_Sichuan_Chicken.md

 2. Meanwhile, set 2 wire racks into 2 rimmed baking sheets.
 3. In another large bowl, stir together the cornstarch and salt.
 4. Get the marinated chicken and leave it to drain in a colander, about 1-2 minutes.
 5. Add ⅓ of the chicken to the cornstarch and toss to coat completely, pressing the pieces into the mixture.
-Shake the pieces to remove any excess cornstarch and transfer them to the prepared rack in a single layer and repeat with the remaining chicken and cornstarch mixture.
+Shake the pieces to remove any excess cornstarch and transfer them to one of the prepared racks and repeat with the remaining chicken and cornstarch mixture.
-6. In a large dutch oven, over medium heat, heat the oil to 350 degrees.
-Add half of the coated chicken in a single layer and cook until it becomes brown, about 5 minutes.
+6. In a large dutch oven, over medium heat, warm the oil to 350 degrees.
+Add half of the coated chicken in a single layer and cook until it becomes brown for about 3-5 minutes.
 Using a slotted spoon, transfer the chicken to the other prepared wire rack.
 7. Allow the oil to reach 350 degrees again and repeat with the remaining chicken.
-8. In a heavy-bottomed pan, heat the chili oil, canola oil, Arbol chilis, garlic, ginger, sugar, and rice wine vinegar for about 3 minutes.
-Add the chicken to the mixture and toss to combine.
+8. In a heavy-bottomed pan, heat the chili oil, canola oil, Arbol chilis, and Sichuan chilis until they begin to sputter.
+9. Next add the garlic, ginger, sugar, and rice wine vinegar and cook for about 3 minutes.
+10. Add the chicken to the mixture and toss to combine.
-10. Finish the dish with scallions and serve with jasmine rice.
+11. Garnish the dish with scallions and serve with jasmine rice.